AdguardTeam/CodeGuidelines/Go/Go.md

  *  <a href="#li-928170b7" id="li-928170b7" name="li-928170b7">§</a>
     Avoid `init` and use explicit initialization functions instead.

+ *  <a href="#li-fa33e482" id="li-fa33e482" name="li-fa33e482">§</a>
+    Avoid lazy initialization.
+Constructors should validate their arguments and return meaningful errors.

  *  <a href="#li-6ae6bc94" id="li-6ae6bc94" name="li-6ae6bc94">§</a>
     Avoid `new`, especially with structs, unless a temporary value is needed,